Rebeea Saleem provides an honest review of Hoffer by Tim Glencross, finding a balance between fluid writing and some jarring plot holes.

 “On the whole human beings interested me well enough.
 I simply would have preferred no returning gaze forcing shape and form on me – to be free to take them in as if they were pieces of art”.

 This quote from Hoffer by Tim Glencross aptly describes not only this book but also how it should be read.
-William Hoffer, our eponymous protagonist, is a smooth-talking, debonair fixer who moves in elite London circles offering them ‘art investment consultancy’; a blanket term for what’s occassionally actual counsel on art but mostlyshady deals which he negotiates for powerful people and the underhanded arrangements for which he acts as an intermediary.
+William Hoffer, our eponymous protagonist, is a smooth-talking, debonair fixer who moves in elite London circles offering them ‘art investment consultancy’; a blanket term for what’s occasionally actual counsel on art, but mostly shady deals which he negotiates for powerful people and the underhanded arrangements for which he acts as an intermediary.

 He has friends in high places who are extremely wealthy and mostly corrupt, both morally and otherwise.
 Hoffer is under the protection of a Russian oligarch after years of brokering nefarious deals for him.
 He is obscure about his Midwestern origins and holds his cards close to his chest.
 His present life consists of lavish parties, dedicated hobnobbing.
 His carefully constructed life starts to quickly unravel after he finds a Mexican girl murdered in his Kensington apartment who happens to be the daughter of one of his former business partners.
 His relationship with his Russian benefactor also starts to sour and his past as a cartel broker in Mexico catches up with him after the girl’s death and that’s when things come to a head.

-This book has a lot going on with drug cartels,the Russian oligarchs and the amoral Secret Services and while it struggles to do justice to all the themes,the laconic prose makes this a breezy read.
+This book has a lot going on, with drug cartels, the Russian oligarchs, and the amoral Secret Services.
+While it struggles to do justice to all the themes, the laconic prose makes this a breezy read.
 The fluid writing smooth out the jarring plot holes and eventually result in a satisfying read.

 The writing shares a lot of common themes with The Talented Mr Ripley in terms of style and characterisations and fans of literary fiction about high society will relish this book.
 You need to appreciate the writing more than the execution of the plot in order to really enjoy the story, which is elevated by the dry wit and cutting observations about the obnoxious ways of the privileged class.

-Hoffer by Tim Glencross is published on 23rd of March by John Murray.
+Hoffer by Tim Glencross was published on 23rd of March 2017 by John Murray.